 Let's assume that the doctor charges you $150/visit and you need to visit several times.

 The first time you visit the doctor within PPO network, you will have to pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.

+If you go out of the PPO network, it would pay 80% for the first $5,000 of covered medical expenses, and you pay 20% (that is maximum $1,000).
 After that, the insurance company will pay 100% for covered medical expenses, up to $50,000.
 If you incur any expenses beyond $50,000, you will be responsible to pay that amount.

-Even if you renew your insurance after the initial 3 months, you don't have to pay the deductible again.
+Even if you extend your insurance after the initial 3 months, you don't have to pay the deductible again.